X-VPN is best suited to beginners who want a connect-and-forget solution for securing public WiFi.

 - Split Tunneling

-Customer support confirmed that it doesn’t support the service in the country due to government policy.
+X-VPN’s customer support confirmed that it doesn’t support the service in China due to government policy.
 So, if you are looking to bypass the Great Firewall, there are other providers out there offering far more reliable solutions.

-X-VPN’s proprietary protocol, X, does offer a couple of configurations geared towards bypassing censorship, so it could be a viable option for use in other high-censorship countries, such as Turkey, Iran and Saudi Arabia.
+X-VPN’s proprietary protocol, X, does offer a couple of configurations geared towards bypassing censorship, so it could be a viable option for use in other high-censorship countries, such as Turkey and Russia.
 However, this isn’t guaranteed, so we recommend you to take advantage of the 7-day money-back guarantee to see if it works for you.

 - Server location